 Partitioning a hard disk is the first thing to do before installing Windows.
 Partitioning a hard disk means dividing the hard disk in multiple partitions, which will occur as C, D, E, etc in your Windows Explorer.
 Most hard disks only have one partition, the C partition.
 This is not a practical situation because all personal data has been stored far away in the different sub-folders.
 The situation where the Windows system and the personal data are separated is preferred.
 Besides that, it's difficult to create an image of the Windows system.

-Sometimes your hard disk is provided with an extra recovery partition provided by the computer manufacturer (generally hidden).
+RECOVERY PARTITIONSometimes your hard disk is provided with an extra recovery partition provided by the computer manufacturer (generally hidden).
 Never delete this partition, unless you know what you are doing!
 Ordering new recovery CD's takes a long time and most of the time they are not for free!
+The page about resizing the Windows partition in case there is a recovery partition describes how to start the recovery partition to install Windows on a newly partitioned hard disk. |

 WARNING: By deleting a partition on a hard disk you will lose all data on that partition.
 If you are not sure what you are doing: make sure you have a backup of your important personal data!
 If needed, boot from a MS-DOS boot disk and backup the partition table information with MRESCUE.COM (MrBooter, see the multiboot page) or SAVEPART.EXE (Partition Saving, see the system imaging disk page).